 Make sure your funds are in place.
 Investing in wine is not a short term activity and will tie up cash for some time before decent returns are made.
 Therefore make sure that you have the necessary funds in place before you start and that you will not need to make a quick sale in a short period of time as that will usually give you a loss.
 You will also need to keep track of your costs and funds so as well as using some wine tracking software also make sure that you put some sensible bookkeeping arrangements in place.

 Practice good financial management.
 Make sure that those funds you have invested are looked after properly so that you can keep a track of them.
-You won’t necessarily need to employ an accountant but use some good online accounting software to record your financial transactions.
-Also if you end up employing anyone in your venture don’t waste time running a payroll yourself just outsource it to a reputable payroll bureau.
+You won’t necessarily need to employ an accountant but, if you do, use a good business accountants to help you record your financial transactions.
+Also if you end up employing anyone in your venture run your payroll using something like Xero payroll.
 Your level of transactions are unlikely to be huge but make sure you keep on top of them.

 Know what makes an investment wine.
 Just like antiques and any other commodity, the secret to buying investment wine lies in knowing what will age well and what will be in demand when the time comes to sell it.
 While the ageing question is normally relatively easy to answer, the demand issue is a bit of a crystal ball point, which involves some chance, but don’t be afraid to seek out trends or source advice.

 Look for heritage and pedigree.
 If you’re not someone who feels confident sniffing out the next big thing on the wine scene, then in most instances, opting for the likes of a Bordeaux or a Burgundy, both of which already have a track record for quality, performance and demand is likely to be a good strategy.